itsmeabela/itsmeabela/README.md

-- 👋 Hi, I’m @itsmeabela
+- 👋 Hi, I’m Abel
 - 👀 I’m interested in web developing
 - 🌱 I’m currently learning c.s
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any web dev
 - 📫 How to reach me abelrobel7@gmail.com

 <!---